 - Traumatising content

 Earth.
 The planet many of us call home.
 Here we live our lives as normal as possible.
 For Mathew McGonald, he too, calls this place home.
 He currently lives life as a divorce attorney, and is content with his life.
 One day, Mathew was leaving his office, a successful squabble ended, and his client kept most of his possessions from his ex-wife.
-When he went to step into the hallway, instead he ended up in a grey void with a blue box hovering in front of him.
+When he went to step into the hallway, instead he ended up in a gray void with a blue box hovering in front of him.
 Earth now converted by an entity known as The System must now defend its self from portals that lead to other worldly areas known as Dungeons.
 Follow his journey as he not only learns how his new reality works, but how to be at the top of it all.

-Story will be 3 chapters a week after the first 10 chapters.
 Posted every Monday, Wensday, and Friday.

 Profanity: People curse all the time.
 Rarely at each other or in a deragitory manner.